b63/dint/README.md

-The default cmake script looks for Crypto++ under `lib/cryptopp`, so if Crypto++ is already installed as a system library then then `CMakeLists.txt` may need to be modified.
+The default cmake script looks for Crypto++ under `lib/cryptopp`, so if Crypto++ is already installed as a system library then `CMakeLists.txt` may need to be modified.

 After Crypto++ is built, DinT can be built under `build/` by running